ChantalMB/histdigi-site/content/documentation.md

 +++
-title = HIST3814O Coursework Platform
+title = "HIST3814O Coursework Platform"
 +++

 This is a blog/digital journal created for use in the Carleton University course HIST3814O with Dr. Shawn Graham.
 Powered by Hugo and published through Netlify.
 The theme is a modified version of [Chunky](https://github.com/puresyntax71/hugo-theme-chunky-poster), originally created by Strict Panda.